Posted on:

 Step 2: In Format options, enable Stop on slide change

-Step 3: This way, each slide plays its own narration and stops automatically when you advance
+Step 3: Each slide plays its own narration and stops automatically when you advance

 AI Voiceover Option for Google Slides